leomccormack/Spatial_Audio_Framework/README.md

 ## Documentation

-[Doxygen](http://www.doxygen.nl/index.html)-based documentation is generated via a GitHub Action everytime a commit is merged with the master branch.
+[Doxygen](http://www.doxygen.nl/index.html)-based documentation is generated via a GitHub Action everytime a commit is pushed to the master branch.
 The documentation is hosted [here](https://leomccormack.github.io/Spatial_Audio_Framework/).

 Alternatively, you may generate the documentation yourself (e.g. for the other branches) with the following commands:
 ```